TheRealWushuMaster/FunctionPlotter/README.md

 ## Controls
 Using the toolbar, the user can zoom in/out and pan.

+## Customization
+Modify the contents of `setings.py` to change default values.

 ## Future features
 1. Calculate the integral of the function by:
 - Dragging the mouse over a range of values